edgelesssys/marblerun-tensorflow-demo/README.md

 A running cluster is required.

 Make sure your cluster supports SGX and out-of-process attestation.
 You can follow [the guide by Microsoft](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-out-of-proc-attestation) to create a AKS cluster with all the needed resources.

+If you built your own image you will have to change the image name in `kubernetes/templates/tf-server.yaml`.

 1. Start the Marblerun coordinator
     ```bash